-The Preferred Plan clearly identifies the strategic initiatives that must be implemented in order to continue the journey toward a more sustainable and affordable energy future.
+The Preferred Plan clearly identifies the strategic initiatives that we believe must be implemented in order to continue the journey toward a more sustainable energy future.

-The Preferred Plan is clear with respect to near-term actions that must be initiated on the path toward a realization of our shared vision.
+The Preferred Plan identifies near-term actions that must be initiated on the path toward a realization of shared vision.
 We are committed to do our part.
 We will continue to transform and collaborate to make this a reality.
 The Commission has already opened a docket to review our PSIPs.
 We look forward to the additional insight and any required approvals to keep moving toward our shared goals.